Component Selection & Orientation – shadowing, venting, standoffs

 Coating-friendly venting principles:

-- Keep vent/drain holes large enough that surface tension doesn’t block them (typically > 1 mm as a starting point – process dependent).
+• Keep vent and drain holes large enough that surface tension does not block them, typically > 1 mm as a starting point, though process dependent.

 4. Using standoffs to improve coverage under components